Family Income Supplement (FIS) is a weekly tax-free payment available to

 If you are getting maintenance, your total maintenance payment will be

-assessed as income for FIS.
-Only one FIS payment can be made for a family.
-This
+this will be assessed as income for FIS.
+Only one FIS payment can be made for a

-means that the parent from whom you are getting maintenance must not be getting
+family.
+This means that the parent from whom you are getting maintenance must

 A parent getting maintenance for a qualified child will also have that